Checklist: How to Manage Your Own Steel Building Project

 Take advantage of factory direct pricing

 This is the key item to managing your own project.
 Up until recently, the only way to get a steel building was through a contractor or a steel building broker.
 But now, you have a third and more cost effective option, which is to buy a steel building directly from the factory.
 No longer will you have to go through a broker, who is essentially an expensive middleman.
-But you want to manage your own project, not be subject to a middleman!
+You want to manage your own project, not be subjected to the whims of a middleman!
 Instead of letting a broker choose the lowest quality building and accessories, you can manage your budget by making those selections yourself from a manufacturer’s special components catalog.
 With the Direct Buy process, you’ll be able to mark up your drawings, add openings and accessories and fully customize your project with the help of a dedicated project manager.
 Don’t worry, you’re still in charge of your own project, and your “project manager” is in place to serve as a go-between you and the engineering team at your steel building supplier.
-Project managers work at our corporate offices and are assigned to each project and their expertise are included with your steel building purchase.
-Once the project manager receives your requested changes and estimates your costs on accessories, you’ll accept or continue to customize your project, and then move to the permitting process, schedule your delivery and erect your building!
+Project managers work at our corporate offices and are assigned to each project and their expertise is included with your steel building purchase.
+Once the project manager receives your requested changes and estimates your costs on accessories, you’ll accept or continue to customize your project, and then schedule your delivery and eventually erect your building!
 For a more in depth explanation of the Direct Buy process, click here!

 Choose an appropriate timeline

 You’re not getting a steel building off the shelf, or one that’s already constructed and waiting in some stock yard.
 You’re getting a fully customized structure, engineered for your exact specifications.
-That being said, it’s imperative that you allow yourself time for the design and permitting process.
-Still, even though it can be lengthy, there are several steps you can take so the permitting process doesn’t derail your timeline.
+That being said, it’s imperative that you allow yourself time for the design and scheduling process.
+While it can be lengthy, there are several steps you can take so the permitting process doesn’t derail your timeline.

 Erect the building yourself

 Many first time builders who choose to manage the steel building project themselves usually erect the building themselves too.
 If you decide to farm out the work to a professional, you’ll have to pay a construction crew to erect the building, along with a general contractor to manage your project.
 There is nothing wrong with hiring a crew and a general contractor, and it might be a necessary expense if you have a bigger steel building project.
-All those pieces of the building come with pre-punched holes and components are pre-cut and numbered to correspond perfectly to your construction drawings.
+Building material from Armstrong Steel arrives with holes pre-punched and components are pre-cut and numbered to correspond perfectly with your construction drawings.
 It’s the ultimate do-it-yourself project.